 - Include some time and place references.

-- When sharing videos, include a synopsis and information about video duration.
+- When sharing videos, include a synopsis as well as information about video duration.

 - Include hashtags chosen in class discussions: class hashtag, event hashtag, organizer hashtag, etc.